RSO/chef-logstash/README.md

 * `node['logstash']['agent']['outputs']` - Array of output plugins
   configuration.
 * `node['logstash']['agent']['patterns_dir']` - The patterns directory
   where pattern files will be generated.
-Relative to the basedir or absolute.
+Relative to the base_dir or absolute.

 ## Server